ceriph/solusek/README.md

 * Add image upload for characters OR do artwork myself
 * Create an interactive version of the map
 * Add a monster creator
-* Change 'movement' to 'speed'?
 * Migrate page content into firebase
   * Rules
   * DM
-* Add more spells, particularly nature and light
+* Add more spells for nature and light
+* Flesh out classes that aren't current being played
   * Add spells for dark, mind and song